 Netflix decided to empower its users.
 They even had the chance to experience new things: Black Mirror: Bandersnatch is a 2018 interactive film that caught everyone’s attention.
 Viewers are able to make decisions for the main character, and depending on the choice, the story changes.
 Netflix reported that there are five “main” endings, but this was very debatable when some fans claimed they found a secret ending.

 Can you guess what happened next?
 Even more people “played” what Netflix had to offer.

 Trying to look at the performance on social for Netflix and some other streaming platforms, I used Socialinsider tool to make a better comparison.

 Socialinsider is a social media competitive benchmarking, analytics, and reporting tool that provides a full view of your competitor's digital strategy for Facebook, Instagram, YouTube, Twitter & TikTok.

-The picture below shows a Twitter overview of all these platforms ranked by the follower count and the engagement in the selected period of time (last 3 months).
+The picture below shows a Twitter overview of all these profiles ranked by the follower count and the engagement in the selected period of time (last 3 months).

 I added the social media accounts for Netflix and its other competitors on the market, and then I used the Benchmarks feature to take a better look at their performance.